Eat Just's Josh Tetrick On How "Lab-Grown" Meat Could Prevent The Next Pandemic

-Eat Just is a key player in the global billion-dollar alternative protein industry.
+Eat Just is a key player in the global billion-dollar alternative protein industry, with US$200 million in fresh funds which it secured in a recent fundraising round.
 Entrepreneurs in the space say they are driven by the determination to reverse the negative impacts of the traditional meat industry on animals, farmers and the planet.
 When Tetrick started the company with his co-founder, Josh Balk, in 2011, they focused on tackling the most consumed animal protein in the world: chicken eggs.

 Under the Just Egg brand, the pair developed a non-GMO, cholesterol-free alternative to scrambled eggs using mung bean.
 Since launching in the US in 2019, the number of Just Egg bottles sold is equivalent to some 80 million chicken eggs.